0x80/isolate-package/README.md

 good to know that I consider the workspace to be the monorepo itself, in other words, the overall structure that holds all the packages.

-Also, in the code you see the word manifest a lot.
-It refers to the contents of a package.json file.
+Also, in the code you see the word manifest a lot, and it simply means to the contents of a `package.json` file.

 ## Binary as ESM module